SPOTTED

 Last Saturday I went with my friends to the beach to spend the day, we were happy because we were planning for some time .............

-n in a hurry all day we went to eat something, aI spentnd home
+the afternoon in a hurry all day we went to eat something, aI spentnd home

 Memories.
 Looking back..#